bigb8/AquaResp/README.md

 ## Installation
 The present version is only supported on Windows 10 64 bit.

-Download the by pressing "Clone or Download" button in the top right corner of this screen.
+Download Aquaresp by pressing "Clone or Download" button in the top right corner of this screen.

 ### Windows 10 - 64bit: